TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Inputs:

-  - Voice commands from microphone over I2S, allowing for clear, low latency input.
-[1]
+  - Voice commands from microphone over USB for easy, reliable compatibility.
   - System status from Control Unit via UART for a simple and reliable method for two way communication.
-[2]
+[1]
   - Power from Power Unit.

 Outputs:

   - Chess move instructions to Control Unit, also using UART.
   - Feedback to user (via Screen Display) using I2C for a clean and reliable way of communicating.
-[3]
+[2]

 Interfaces: